symfony/symfony-docs/reference/configuration/doctrine.rst

 .. note::

-    The ``server_version`` option was added in Doctrine DBAL 2.5, which is used by DoctrineBundle 1.3 version.
+    The ``server_version`` option was added in Doctrine DBAL 2.5, which is used by DoctrineBundle 1.3.
 The value of this option should match your database server version (use ``postgres -V`` or ``psql -V`` command to find your PostgreSQL version and ``mysql -V`` to get your MySQL version).

-    If you don't define this option and you don't have created your database yet, you may get ``PDOException`` errors because Doctrine will try to guess the database server version automatically and none is available.
+    If you don't define this option and you haven't created your database yet, you may get ``PDOException`` errors because Doctrine will try to guess the database server version automatically and none is available.